Hochschild homology of structured algebras

 The paper is organized as follows: Section~\ref{FatTrees} introduces the chain complexes of graphs used throughout the paper.
-In particular, our graph model for the open-closed cobordism category and a category of Sullivan diagrams are constructed.
+In particular, our graph model for the open-closed cobordism category and a category of Sullivan diagrams are constructed and studied in this section.
 Section~\ref{Algsec} gives some background on types of algebras occurring in the paper.
 The short Section~\ref{Bar} reviews a few properties of the double bar construction and its quotiented analog.
-Section~\ref{HComp} then defines the Hochschild operator, examines its properties, and proves the main theorem.
-Section~\ref{ex} then gives applications: Section \ref{Cos} gives the application to Costello's theorem, and Section \ref{ks_section} describes how to deduce the Kontsevich-Soibelman approach from it.
+Section~\ref{HComp} then defines the Hochschild complex operator, examines its properties, and proves the main theorem.
+Section~\ref{ex} gives applications: Section \ref{Cos} gives the application to Costello's theorem, and Section \ref{ks_section} describes how to deduce the Kontsevich-Soibelman approach from it.
 Sections \ref{twist_section} and \ref{pos} take care of the twisting by the determinant bundle and the positive boundary variation.
 In Section \ref{strict_section}, we treat the case of strict Frobenius algebras and Sullivan diagrams, with the application to string topology given in Section \ref{strings}.
+Section~\ref{KP_section} gives the relationship the Kaufmann--Penner model for {\em string interaction}.
 Finally, Sections \ref{Ai} and \ref{AxP} consider $\Ai$ and $\Ass\times\pp$--algebras for $\pp$ an operad.
-Section \ref{conventions} sets up some notation and the Appendix Section \ref{signsub} explains how to compute signs given operations represented by graphs.
+Section \ref{conventions} sets up some notation and the Appendix (Section \ref{signsub}) explains how to compute signs given operations represented by graphs.

 \vs